 So what is the first thing that a hacker does with a data breach?
 Tries using this information to get into other common websites.

 Many people have awful password security.
 They’ll use the same password for their email address, bank account, and that random website that they signed up for once and then forgot about.

-Their email provider and bank may have good security, but that other website?
+Their email provider and the bank may have good security, but that other website?
 Maybe not so much.
 If that site gets breached, the first thing any hacker will do is try that email/password combo on other sites.

-Which means that they have access to your bank account (bad) and the email account that all of your password reset requests go to (really bad).
+This means that they have access to your bank account (bad) and the email account that all of your password reset requests go to (really bad).
 Oops.